hailelagi/hailelagi.com/content/notes/how-do-databases-count.md

 assumptions: hashed is assumed uniformly distributed

-This algorithm allows the estimation of cardinality of datasets to the tune of over a billion! using only ~1.5kilobytes, and a margin of error of roughly 98% accuracy, those are incredible numbers
+This algorithm allows the estimation of cardinality of datasets to the tune of over a billion! using only ~1.5kilobytes, and a margin of error of roughly 98% accuracy, those are incredible numbers. [^5]

 definitions: